Rachel Fraser discovers the benefits of keeping horses on tracks and how to make changes to your set-up without breaking the bank

 “We opened Graveney Equine in 2014 when we bought a house with its own land and setting up a track system as opposed to a generic paddock arrangement was a no brainer to me by this point.

-“We now have a track of 1km which, after some extension work this summer, will be even longer.
+“We now have a track of 1km that, after some extension work this summer, will be even longer.
 We currently have 15 horses but with demand being so high, our improvements will see us creating space for more.

 “We have seen some incredible rehabilitation through this system.
 People often concentrate their focus on hoof health and weight loss but we have dealt with a couple of very challenging behavioural cases and a severe neglect case too.